Consensus-Based Optimization Beyond Finite-Time Analysis: Abstract

 \section{Abstract}

 We analyze a zeroth-order particle algorithm for the global optimization of a non-convex function, focusing on a variant of Consensus-Based Optimization (CBO) with small but fixed noise intensity.
 Unlike most previous studies restricted to finite horizons, we investigate its long-time behavior with fixed parameters.
 In the mean-field limit, a quantitative Laplace principle shows exponential convergence to a neighborhood of the minimizer \(x^\ast\).
-For finitely many particles, a block-wise analysis yields explicit error bounds: individual particles achieve long-time consistency near \(x^\ast\), and the global best particle converge to \(x^\ast\).
+For finitely many particles, a analysis based on \textit{propagation of chaos} yields explicit error bounds: individual particles achieve long-time consistency near \(x^\ast\).
+We also analyze the performance of the ``global best'' particle.
 The proof technique combines a quantitative Laplace principle with block-wise control of Wasserstein distances, avoiding the exponential blow-up typical of Grönwall-based estimates.